teguh2910/GOPOS/README.md

 # GoPOS - Lightweight Point of Sale System

-GoPOS is a very lightweight, full-featured Point of Sale (POS) application built with Go for the backend and vanilla HTML/CSS/JS for the frontend.
+GoPOS is a very lightweight, full-featured Point of Sale (POS) application built with Go for the backend and Next.js with Tailwind CSS for the frontend.
 It's designed to be extremely efficient, capable of running on servers with minimal resources (e.g., 1 CPU core, 256MB RAM).

 The entire application is self-contained and can be run as a single binary or a minimal Docker container.